Cancer Research Wales

 Cancer Research Wales (CRW; Ymchwil Canser Cymru) is a Welsh independent cancer research charity.
 Founded in 1966 as the South Wales Cancer Research Council, it has since raised £30 million towards cancer research in Wales.
+It has 15 retail locations across Wales.

 The Cardiff-based charity launched the Brain Tumour Research Initiative (BATRI) in 2024, the first brain tumour research hub in Wales, and organised the country's first brain tumour conference.
-It has 15 locations across Wales.

 It adopted its current name in 1990 to expand its remit from covering only South Wales to cover all of Wales.
 It further rebranded in 2022, as part of efforts to raise its profile, promote bilingualism, and set it apart from Cancer Research UK which it is unrelated to.

-Background
+Organisation and structure

 It is the only charity in Wales that is dedicated to raising funds for cancer research in Wales.
 With the charity raising more than £30 million into cancer research in Wales since it was founded.
 Between 2013 and 2024, £3.2 million of this was given to thirteen projects in North Wales.
 They also fund a CanSense laboratory at Swansea University, focusing on bowel cancer.
 It is part of the Wales Cancer Alliance.

 It was founded in 1966 by Ken Davies, as the South Wales Cancer Research Council.
 It later rebranded as Cancer Research Wales in 1990, to support the charity accepting requests for funding research projects across Wales.
 Their headquarters are at 22 Neptune Court, Vanguard Way in Cardiff, and operate at 15 locations across Wales (as of 2025).

 Its research laboratory was based at the Velindre Cancer Centre as of 2010.
 The charity supports cancer research in both clinical and laboratory settings, partnering with services at universities in Wales, NHS hospitals, and other cancer research academic institutions.
 Any grants it awards must be "carried out in Wales".